gmuench/netx-release-notes/README.md

 # Network Exchange

-Network Exchange is a CenturyLink cloud satellite application that provides automation interconnection of heterogeneous networks.
+Network Exchange is a CenturyLink cloud satellite application that provides automated interconnection of heterogeneous networks.

 ### Prerequisites